Spark Ignition Engine Operation

 OK, if you're still set on using methanol, what about adding some nitro?!?
 Well, my mate Maris Dislers recalls that when testing his Australian-made Winner sparkie, he did try a fuel containing 25% castor oil and 5% nitro, the balance being methanol.
 However, he's quick to remind us that since nitro didn't come into general use until 1948 following the experiments of the Dooling brothers, very few original sparkies other than post-1947 all-out racing engines were structurally designed to run on fuels containing nitro.
 He recommends strongly against the use of significant proportions of nitro unless the engine is known to have been specifically designed to accept such fuels.
 Most methanol users wisely run on standard FAI fuel with no nitro.
 Even this blend imposes somewhat increased operating stresses on the engine due to the elevated power output which it releases.

 Turning now to the lubricant in the fuel, the general recommendation way back then was of the order of 3 parts gasoline to 1 part of heavyweight mineral oil (castor oil doesn't mix with gasoline).
 The usual recommendation for oil was SAE 70, but that's no longer readily obtainable.
 Fortunately, there are present-day alternatives which seem to work just as well.
-Maris Dislers has used SAE 50 Harley Davidson motorycle oil in both sparkers and classic diesels with complete satisfaction.
+Both Maris Dislers and I have used SAE 50 Harley Davidson motorycle oil in both sparkers and classic diesels with complete satisfaction.
 An available alternative that is closer to the old-time recommendation is Aeroshell 120, which is an aircraft-grade mineral oil having a viscosity of SAE 60.
 It seems to work well.
 Multi-grade oils need not apply - the dilution factor greatly affects their performance.